drunot/gififyThisAnimeDoesNotExist/README.md

-# Gifify This Animie does not exist
+# Gifify This Anime does not exist
 This python script downloads and creates videos and gifs from [thisanimedoesnotexist.ai](https://thisanimedoesnotexist.ai).

+The script donwloads the images at all creativity levels and makes them to a gif or video.

 ![Example for seed 20277](output_gif_20277.gif)

 ## Prerequisites

 To get the script to work run:

 ```shell
 python -m pip install -r requirenments.txt
 ```